jessepav/lacygoill-wiki-backup/man/man.md

     $ groff -man mypgm.1 | zathura -

-The spacing  between two sentences  is slightly bigger  in the pdf  when they're separated by a newline in the groff source code.
+The spacing  between two sentences  is slightly bigger  in the pdf  when they're separated by a newline in the groff document.

 ---

 It also makes life easier for translators (reading a diff is easier for them and you).

-## Why can't I indent groff source code nor use spacing to make it more readable?
+## Why can't I use indentation in a groff document nor spacing to make it more readable?

 Most groff requests must appear at the beginning of a line, in the form of a dot followed by one or two letters or digits.